Predictive coding and active sensing

 2019, J.A.
 Harris+, S. Mihalas+, K.E.
 Hirokawa, J.D.
 Whitesell, H. Choi, …, C. Koch, H. Zeng, “Hierarchical organization of cortical and thalamic connectivity”, Nature 575:195-202

-Neural dynamics of single cells, populations, and networks
+Neural dynamics and coding of single cells, populations, and networks

 Related publications (selected):